 In a healthy body, inflammation smooths the healing process but for some people, the body can become confused and begin to mount a defense against its own tissues.
 This can lead to arthritis, celiac disease, irritable bowel disease and other “autoimmune” conditions.
 Eating naturally anti inflammatory foods can reduce the symptoms of inflammation and help to repair and heal the body.

 Do anti inflammatory foods work?

 One study from Italy found that an anti inflammatory Mediterranean-type diet reduces inflammation in women with diabetes and also provides cardiovascular benefits and healthier insulin sensitivity.
 A Mediterranean diet focuses mostly on vegetables, fruit, whole grains, olive oil, legumes and fish.
 Virgin olive oil in particular, contains numerous compounds that exert potent anti-inflammatory actions in the body.

-Below is a beneficial chart that contains the five best foods and five worst foods for promoting sleep.
-Some foods can act as natural sleep aids, while some can make your time in bed a struggle with tossing and turning all night.
+Below are two beneficial charts that contain the five best foods and the five worst foods for sleeping at night.
+Some foods can act as a calming natural sleep remedy, while others can make your time in bed a struggle with tossing and turning during the night.

 This news is brought to you by Nutrition Breakthroughs and their natural sleep aid Sleep Minerals II.
 Sleep Minerals II is known for soothing even the worst insomnia and helping everyone from teenagers, to women with menopause symptoms, to older seniors, to get a good night’s sleep.
-For more information on Sleep Minerals II visit http://www.NutritionBreakthroughs.com/html/Sleep_Minerals_II
+For more information, visit the Sleep Minerals II page.